Gemma-Rate/Gemma-Rate/README.md

 ### Hi there :sunny:

-:telescope: **I'm currently learning:** How to build websites (full stack: Flask, Javascript, HTML, CSS), machine learning.
+:telescope: **I'm currently learning:** How to improve my website building skils, machine learning, more about databases (with Postgres).
 :rocket: **My skills include:** Data Analysis, Python, Problem Solving.
 :first_quarter_moon_with_face: **My pronouns are:** They/them.
 :milky_way: **I'm currently working on:** Creating tests and features for my website project!